Home > Resources > How to move iPhone pictures to laptop

 face

 With iPhone Data Transfer, you can quickly transfer a large quantity of photos from your iPhone to your laptop [Windows & macOS] without compressing the quality.
+It's one of the most straightforward and reliable way to export anything from your iPhone.

-This article will introduce methods of transferring photos from iPhone to laptop through two approaches: wired USB transfer and wireless transfer.
+This article will introduce methods of transferring photos from iPhone to laptop through two approaches: wired and wireless transfer.
 Whether you want to transfer a large batch of iPhone photos to your laptop at once, or find a hassle-free way to transfer your entire photo library from iPhone to laptop, this article covers everything you need.

 Transfer photos from iPhone to laptop via USB cable: